 In corridors surrounding the main hall on both the ground floor and first floor were the changing rooms, showers and bathrooms, which need more than just a good scrub.
 But again, it would be a shame to destroy the character in the details here, such as the dials to indicate Frei (Free) or Besetzt (Occupied).

-I hope that the Stadtbad Prenzlauerberg will be restored to its former glory by 2015 and the space will be well used and appreciated but I’m glad that I got the chance to see it as it looks now – tired and uncared for but still beautiful in its own way.
+I hope that the Stadtbad Prenzlauerberg (or Stadtbad Oderberger) in Berlin will be restored to its former glory by 2015 and the space will be well used and appreciated but I’m glad that I got the chance to see it as it looks now – tired and uncared for but still beautiful in its own way.